samwell-ho/openpgp-ca/doc/src/README.md

 This allows users to focus on the indispensable high-level concerns and reduces the risk of user errors.

 This setup has several advantages for users.
-By delegating authentication to an in-house CA, the cognitive burden placed on users is significantly reduced: users don't have to compare fingerprints or even understand keys or certifications to effectively use OpenPGP.
-And, because OpenPGP CA uses OpenPGP's existing mechanisms, users with special needs can still use other solutions, e.g., directly verifying someone's key in the customary manner.
+By delegating authentication to an in-house CA, the cognitive burden placed on users is significantly
+reduced: users don't have to compare fingerprints or even understand keys or certifications to effectively use OpenPGP.
+At the same time, because OpenPGP CA uses OpenPGP's existing mechanisms, users with special needs can still use other solutions, e.g., directly verifying someone's key in the customary manner.

 ## The OpenPGP CA admin role